alabou/NMOS-MatroxOnly/NMOS With H.265.md

   The Flow resource MUST indicate the color (sub-)sampling, width, height and depth of the associated uncompressed picture using the `components` attribute.
 The `components` array values MUST correspond to the stream's active parameter sets.
 A Flow MUST track the stream's current active parameter sets.

 - [Profile](https://specs.amwa.tv/nmos-parameter-registers/branches/main/flow-attributes/#profile)
   The Flow resource MUST indicate the H.265 profile, which defines algorithmic features and limits that MUST be supported by all decoders conforming to that profile.
 The stream's active parameter sets MUST be compliant with the `profile` attribute of the Flow.
 The permitted `profile` values are strings, defined as per Rec.
-ITU-T H.265 Annex A
+ITU-T H.265 Annex A.

   - "Main", "Main-444"
   - "MainStillPicture", "MainStillPicture-444"